Sandbird/covid19-Greece/README.md

 ## 07-04-2022
 - cases.csv.
 Added column: reinfections at the end of the table (values are updated daily).
 The number of possible new re-infections recorded daily by EODY.

-### Added
-Updated the way 'Active Cases (estimate)', 'Effective Reproduction Number Rj (estimate)' are calculated.
-Based on the new CDC guidelines for the Omicron variant, incubation period has been changed to 3 days (from 5 based on Delta) and instead of using the last 17 days (Delta), the new median duration of active cases has been changed to 11 days;

 ## 06-04-2022